Latest planning applications received by this Gwent council

 Extension application

-Nathan Ford, of 24 Snowdon Court, Croesyceiliog, has applied to build a single storey extension at the back of the property.
+Sean Quinn has applied to build a single-storey extension at the back of 22 Dorallt Way, Henllys, Cwmbran.

 Comments: Our rules